Infinite-Dimensional Representations of 2-Groups: Introduction

-The categorified version of a group is a `2-group' \cite{BaezLauda}: roughly speaking, a category with product and inverse operations satisfying the usual laws for a group.
-In this paper we only consider `strict' 2-groups, where the group laws hold as equations, rather than merely up to natural isomorphism.
 Just as groups act on sets, 2-groups can act on categories.
 If a category is equipped with structure analogous to that of a vector space, we may call it a `2-vector space', and call a 2-group action preserving this structure a `representation'.
+There is, however, quite a bit of experimentation underway when it comes to axiomatizing the notion of `2-vector space'.
 In this paper we investigate representations of 2-groups on infinite-dimensional 2-vector spaces, following a line of work initiated by Crane, Sheppeard and Yetter \cite{CraneSheppeard,CraneYetter,Yetter2}.
+A quick review of the history will explain why this is a good idea.

-Finite-dimensional 2-vector spaces were introduced by Kapranov and Voevodsky \cite{KV}.
+To begin with, finite-dimensional 2-vector spaces were introduced by Kapranov and Voevodsky \cite{KV}.
 Their idea was to replace the `ground field' $\C$ by the category $\Vect$ of finite-dimensional complex vector spaces, and exploit this analogy:

 1em